 A Message from the Associate Dean of Students for Wellness

-Ensuring the health, safety, and wellbeing of Babson students is a critical priority for the College.
+Ensuring the health, safety, and well-being of Babson students is a critical priority for the College, and most especially for the Division of Student Affairs.
 We believe that wellness is central to students’ academic, personal, and professional success.
-Simply stated, if you aren’t well, you can’t do well.
-Our programs and services are intentionally designed to focus on students’ holistic health, addressing multiple dimensions of wellness, including physical, emotional, spiritual, intellectual, and social wellbeing.
-As a department within student affairs, we seek to create a comprehensive and integrated health and wellness program that fosters students’ personal and professional development as business leaders and entrepreneurs.
+Simply stated, in order for students to do well, they must be well.
+Our programs and services are intentionally designed to focus on students’ holistic health, addressing multiple dimensions of wellness, including physical, emotional, spiritual, intellectual, and social well-being.
+As a comprehensive unit within student affairs, the Babson Health and Wellness team seeks to create a data-driven, integrated health and wellness program that fosters students’ personal and professional development as business leaders and entrepreneurs.

 Ryan Travia, M.Ed.